 The above summary has been prepared in accordance with generally accepted accounting principals prescribed by the Governmental Accounting.

 Standards Board (GASB).
 See the general purposes financial statements included in Appendix C for more detailed information.

-The above summary presents audited actual revenues, expenditures and fund balances of the General Fund of the City for the four fiscal years ended June 30, 2019 through June 30, 2022, the preliminary unaudited numbers for the year ended June 30, 2023, and the adopted budget for the year ended June 30, 2024.
+The above summary presents audited actual revenues, expenditures and fund balances of the General Fund of the City for the five fiscal years ended June 30, 2019 through June 30, 2023, and the adopted budget for the year ended June 30, 2024.